materiaraiding/materiaraiding-old/ucob.md

 **Nael Middle**
 ![image](https://github.com/The-Seat-of-Namazu/namazu.tools/assets/85346345/2935b116-f5ca-4e7e-b9b8-20f587702bd5)

 Pay attention to the position of Nael and spread out in the safe spaces that are not being dived.
 When the dive goes off, move inwards to avoid a {% glossary Twister %}.
-Players will drop megaflare puddles as they move in, do not rush in otherwise you might place these too close to the middle.
+Players will drop **Megaflare Puddles** as they move in, do not rush in otherwise you might place these too close to the middle.

 **8 towers** will now spawn in positions around the room, each player will need to position to be knocked back into one of the towers.
 LP1 will count towers **Counter-Clockwise** from Nael and LP2 will count **Clockwise**.